Seping/JQL/README.md

 ```

 When using IDE with auto-completion, you could save the work of typing table name or column name word by word, thanks to the 'Method Reference' of Java 8.

+It is a prototype which only implements the core concept and not recommanded for use in production environment.
+But if you are interested in it, welcome to use and give some advice.

+## install